 Although it is still considered cheap, compared to other Southeast Asian countries, the Philippines is still slightly more expensive with accommodation usually being the biggest expense.
 A comfortable budget would be around $35-40 a day, depending on your travel style.
 Because most of the places around the Philippines is spread out (it is an archipelago, after all) most people end up spending a lot on transportation as well.
 If you have more time and you don’t mind traveling slow, you can definitely stretch your budget a bit more.
 Here’s an estimate of rough costs on traveling the Philippines.

 Budget: $7-10 (dorm), $15-25(private)

 Food (Typical Meal For One)

 What to Pack for Traveling the Philippines

 As the Philippines is a warm tropical country, make sure you pack accordingly.
 If you decide to head up North to the rice terraces, the weather can get cooler so bringing a light waterproof jacket is highly advisable.

 If you plan to spend most of your time island hopping, make sure you bring ample sunblock or rash guards as protection.
 Unless you plan on taking on some steep trails, a good pair of training shoes should be enough.
-For a full list of what to bring, check out our Southeast Asia packing list which has all our top recommendations on what to bring.
+For a full list of what to bring, check out our Philippines Packing List which has all our top recommendations on what to bring.